jhkliu42/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
+I am a computational biologist at [insitro](https://insitro.com/).
+There I am part of the Data Science and Machine Learning team and focus on imaging-related efforts.
+My broad research interests lie at the intersection of emerging technologies and the immediate data analysis, and I particularly enjoy working closely with experimentalists to maximize the investigatory power of cutting-edge scientific instrumentation.

-I am a computational biologist in the Quantitative Cell Sciences team of the data science platform at the [Chan Zuckerberg Biohub](https://www.czbiohub.org/) in San Francisco.
-There I use single-cell and spatial transcriptomics technologies to study the fundamental cell biology of development and infectious disease.
+Previously, I was a computational biologist at [Chan Zuckerberg Biohub SF](https://www.czbiohub.org/sf/).
+There I used single-cell and spatial transcriptomics technologies to study the fundamental cell biology of development and infectious disease.
 My current focus is on developing downstream analysis methods for imaging-based spatial transcriptomics to study systems such as the developing zebrafish embryo.
-I also have an interest in developing statistical analyses for single-cell atlas datasets.
-My broad research interests lie at the intersection of emerging technologies and the immediate data analysis, and I particularly enjoy working closely with experimentalists to maximize the investigatory power of cutting-edge scientific instrumentation.

-Before coming to the Biohub, I did my undergraduate studies in Applied Physics at Caltech and got a PhD in Physics at UC Berkeley, where I studied the biophysics of gene regulatory networks with [Hernan Garcia](http://garcialab.berkeley.edu/).
+I did my undergraduate studies in Applied Physics at Caltech and got a PhD in Physics at UC Berkeley, where I studied the biophysics of gene regulatory networks with [Hernan Garcia](http://garcialab.berkeley.edu/).
 There, I focused on developing statistical techniques and models to quantify biophysical parameters from eukaryotic transcriptional data acquired through live cell imaging.
 I also spent a year working in origins-of-life research with [Dieter Braun](https://www.biosystems.physik.uni-muenchen.de/) at the Ludwig Maximilian University in Munich, Germany, under the sponsorship of the U.S. Fulbright Student Fellowship.
 Although my background is in traditional physics, I have picked up a lot of familiarity with biology along the way and often inhabit the border between physics and biology, as well as between theory and experiment.

 Check out my CV [here](files/cv.pdf) as well as my resume [here](files/resume.pdf).
 Please feel free to reach out if you'd like to connect or chat.
 I am also available for technical consultation for matters regarding single-cell and/or spatial biology.